insight-lane/crash-model/src/data/README.md

 All of the python data generation scripts should be run from the src directory (boston-crash-modeling/src/) using the following scheme: `python -m <import path> <args>`.

-The simplest way to run the data generation scripts is `python -m data.make_dataset_osm -c <config file> -d <data directory>`.
+The simplest way to run the data generation scripts is `python -m data.make_dataset -c <config file> -d <data directory>`.
 This will run each data generation script with the configuration arguments you provide in a .yml file.
 There are version controlled configuration files for our demo cities, e.g. src/config/config_boston.yml.
 The data directory is where you store your raw crash data.
 Typically this is in a data in the top level directory, and the directory stucture looks like this:

     ├── data
     │   ├── boston